deveshm/connormcgarr.github.io/_posts/2020-02-01-x64-Kernel-Shellcode-Revisited-and-SMEP-Bypass.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/64_2.png" alt="">

 `dt` will display information about various variables, data types, etc. As you can see from the image above, various information about the SYSTEM process has been displayed.
-If you continue down the kd windows in WinDbg, you will see the `Token` element, at an offset of `_EPROCESS + 0x358`.
+If you continue down the kd window in WinDbg, you will see the `Token` element, at an offset of `_EPROCESS + 0x358`.

 <img src="{{ site.url }}{{ site.baseurl }}/images/64_3.png" alt="">